mlangumier/portfolio/TASKS.md

   - [x] Setup basic vertical (grid?) layout, check vertical line
   - [x] Use Card component for experiences

-- [ ] Deploy full basic homepage
+- [x] Deploy full basic homepage

 #### Animation & interaction

-Now that out page is looking much better, we're going to add some animations and interaction, to better improve the user experience, and display more interesting skills.
+Now that our page is looking much better, we're going to add some animations and interaction, to better improve the user experience, and display more interesting skills.

-- [ ] Skills section:
+- [x] Skills section:

-  - [ ] Add slide-in bottom-to-top animation for cards, with opacity change.
+  - [x] Card animations: Slide-in from bottom with fade-in while appearing.
+  - [x] Delay the animation on desktop so the cards don't appear all at once.
-  - [ ] Make the cards appear with different delays.
+  - [x] Make sure the animation only happens once: the cards stay after appearing.

-- [ ] Experience section:
+- [x] Experience section:

-  - [ ] Switch the layout to vertical
-  - [ ] Develop the animated vertical chronological line: needs a circle or arrow when reaching experience card, appears on scroll down, and changes color when scrolling past the experience card.
-The color needs to change back if scrolling up, but must not disappear.
-  - [ ] Develop the slide-in animation for the cards: either bottom-to-top, or side-to-center (kind of) with opacity change.
-  - [ ] Must appear on scroll and stay.
+  - [x] Card animations: slide-in from side with fade-in while appearing.
+  - [x] Timeline: make the line & circles change color or appear with scroll.

 - [ ] Contact section: